-DMACC is currently in the process of developing a new strategic plan that will reaffirm, organize and identify new priorities of the College stemming from its mission, vision and values.
+DMACC recently completed the process of developing a new strategic plan that reaffirmed, organized and identified new priorities of the College stemming from its mission, vision and values.

 The process of developing the 2017 strategic plan began by reviewing the 2010-2016 strategic plan and FIRSTS Goals to identify both positive results, unmet goals and ongoing challenges.
 A gap analysis was conducted to identify key areas of the college that needed to be represented in the strategic planning process.
 It was determined that a strategic plan closely related to the student life-cycle might be better understood by stakeholders, faculty and staff, and a draft framework of the 2017 strategic plan was created.

 The 2017 strategic plan framework was vetted with administrators, faculty and staff at each campus.
 Five campus forums and other district-wide meetings were conducted by the President, Executive VP of Academic Affairs, and Coordinator for Strategic Initiatives and Planning to share the draft document and to gather input about the new framework.
 The result of this work was a refined final framework document with college-wide input to direct the next steps of goal setting and metric development.
 The final framework was also shared with the Board of Directors at their annual retreat to gather their suggestions and ideas.